Maldeo Rathore: War with Amer

 Rao Maldeo defeated Bharmal and captured four districts of the Amer kingdom.
 Bharmal in order to save himself sought help from Haji Khan Sur.

 Battle of Harmoda

 Haji Khan was a slave of Sher Shah Suri and became the lord of Ajmer and Nagaur after the Battle of Sammel.
 Maldeo who was on a resurgence to win back his lost territories attacked Haji, however the States of Mewar and Bikaner came to Haji's aid and forced Maldeo to retreat.
 The relations between Haji and Udai Singh II deteriorated quickly, according to one account it was due to the demand of a dancing girl by Udai Singh in return for his help against Maldeo.
-Udai Singh threatened Haji for war upon which he fled to the refuge of Maldeo and together their armies defeated Udai Singh on January 1557 in the Battle of Harmoda.
+Udai Singh threatened Haji for war upon which he fled to the refuge of Maldeo and together their armies defeated Udai Singh in January 1557 in the Battle of Harmoda.
 Maldeo captured the fortified city of Merta after the battle.
 Maldeo further invaded Amber and forced the Kachwaha Raja to become a feudatory of Marwar.